 Please be aware…

-- We are actively contacting those with bookings before the 21st August to re-arrange visits.
-Please bear with us if we haven’t reached you yet.
+- We have contacted those with bookings before the 21st August to re-arrange visits.

 - Any day visits for riding lessons or swimming sessions will currently not be taking place.
 As soon as it is safe to re-start these activities we will let you know.

-- Phone 01598 763221 or email email@example.com with any questions you may have.
+- You can phone 01598 763221 or email email@example.com with any questions you may have.
 To receive updates directly, sign up to our newsletter.

 “I am delighted to be able to announce that we will be in a position to start welcoming guests again from late August.
 As we slowly move out of lockdown, restrictions are eased and tourism starts to pick up all over the country, Calvert Trust Exmoor is working hard to ensure it is ready to safely welcome guests back to the hills of Exmoor and beaches of North Devon on Friday 21st August.